 Ingman, Max, Henrik Kaessmann, Svante Paabo, and Ulf Gyllensten (2000), “Mitochondrial genome variation and the origin of modern humans,” Nature 408: 708-713.
 (Link)

-Those scientist who continue to try and revise the molecular clock hypothesis have tried to slow down the clock by showing that some mtDNA regions mutate much more slowly than do other regions.
+Those scientists who continue to try and revise the molecular clock hypothesis have tried to slow down the clock by showing that some mtDNA regions mutate much more slowly than do other regions.
 The problem here is that such regions are obviously affected by natural selection.
 In other words, they are not functionally neutral with regard to selection pressures.

-For example, real time experiments have shown that average mitochondrial genome mutation rates are around 6 x 10-8 mut/site/mitochondrial generation – in line with various estimates of average bacterial mutation rates (Compare with nDNA rate of 4.4 x 10-8 mut/site/human generation).
+For example, real-time experiments have shown that average mitochondrial genome mutation rates are around 6 x 10-8 mut/site/mitochondrial generation – in line with various estimates of average bacterial mutation rates (Compare with nDNA rate of 4.4 x 10-8 mut/site/human generation).
 With an average generation time of 45 days, that’s about 5 x 10-6 mut/site/year and 5 mut/site/myr.

 This is about twice as high as Parsons’ rate of 2.5/mut/site/myr, but still about 40 to 50 times higher than rates based on phylogenetic comparisons and evolutionary assumptions.
 Still, this is the average rate of the entire mitochondrial genome of 16,000bp – including regions still under the restraints of natural selection.
 Functionally neutral regions would obviously sustain more mutations over a given span of time as compared with functionally constrained regions.